Certifying Set Attractivity for Discrete-Time Uncertain Nonlinear Switched Systems: Introduction

+Although the literature is mainly devoted to uncertainty-free switched systems, the robust stability analysis and stabilisation of uncertain switched systems has also been investigated, particularly in the linear case \citep{lin2007switching,allerhand2010robust,son2020robust}, and in the nonlinear case too \citep{aguiar2005stability,niu2013robust,sun2013stability,hajiahmadi2016robust,noghredani2021robust}.

-Switched systems model complex systems where discrete factors influence the continuous evolution of the states \citep{liberzon2024basic}.
-A powerful tool for the stability analysis of switched systems is offered by common Lyapunov functions, which enable the derivation of explicit formulas for the stabilising controller \citep{lin2009stability}.
-Yet, finding a common Lyapunov function that ensures stability is a nontrivial task \citep{mason2023universal}.
-An alternative approach to Lyapunov stability analysis relies on invariant sets \citep{Blanchinibook15}, which provide geometric certificates of asymptotic stability and constraint satisfaction.
-The concept of control invariance has been extensively studied for linear switched systems (\cite{cinto2025switching,perez2025characterization,fiacchini2021yet,xiang2017reachable}) offering constructive tools for analysing asymptotic behaviour \citep{danielson2019necessary,fiacchini2014necessary}.
-However, attractivity analysis based on invariant sets remains a challenging open problem for nonlinear switched systems subject to uncertainties.
+A powerful approach for the stability analysis of linear switched systems is offered by Lyapunov methods, which also enable the design of a switching law that stabilises the system \citep{geromel2006stability,lin2009stability,deaecto2018stability}; yet, finding a common Lyapunov function that ensures stability is a nontrivial task \citep{mason2023universal}.
+Even more so, proving the existence of a stabilising switching law for nonlinear switched systems through a Lyapunov-based analysis is extremely challenging in general \citep{shorten2007stability}.

+An alternative to classic Lyapunov analysis relies on controllability of invariant sets \citep{Blanchinibook15}, which provides a naturally robust framework to tackle uncertainties, identify stable and attractive regions, and offer geometric certificates of asymptotic stability and constraint satisfaction \citep{danielson2019necessary}.
+The concepts of control invariance and set attractivity have been extensively studied for linear switched systems \citep{xiang2017reachable,fiacchini2021yet,cinto2025switching,perez2025characterization}.
+The set-theoretic approach by \cite{fiacchini2014necessary}, providing necessary and sufficient conditions for the stabilisability of uncertainty-free linear switched systems based on the existence of a contractive invariant set, was later extended by \cite{anderson2024stabilizability} to account for uncertainties.
+However, attractivity analysis based on invariant sets remains a challenging open problem for nonlinear switched systems subject to uncertainties; to the best of our knowledge, no general result is currently available for \textit{uncertain nonlinear switched systems}.